In order to use the features of the Chat SDK in your client apps, a

 - Using the Chat API, create a Sendbird user account with the information submitted when a user signs up or in to your service.

 - Save the user ID along with the issued access token to your persistent storage which is securely managed.

-- When the user attempts to log in to the Sendbird application, load the user ID and access token from the storage, and then pass them to the
+- When the user attempts to log in to a client app, load the user ID and access token from the storage, and then pass them to the

 - Periodically replacing the user's access token is recommended to protect the account.

 Note: Go to Settings > Application > Security > Access token permission on your dashboard to prevent users without an access token from logging in to your Sendbird application or restrict their access to read and write messages.

 You can also use a session token instead of an access token to authenticate a user.
 It's a more secure option because session tokens expire after a certain period whereas access tokens don't.
 Our Chat Platform API guide further explains about the difference between access token and session token, how to issue a session token, and how to revoke all session tokens.

 When a user logs in to a client app using the Chat SDK, a user can be authenticated with a session token.
 Once the user is authenticated, the Chat SDK connects the user to the Sendbird server and is able to send data requests to it.
 Each session can last up to ten minutes as long as the session token which the user was authenticated with hasn't been revoked.
 Once the session is expired after ten minutes, the user's session token will be automatically refreshed using

 SessionHandler().
 When the session token expires after seven days of its issued date, you must issue a new session token and pass it on to the session handler to refresh the session again.

 WebSocket connection is disconnected and reconnected during the ten-minute session window, the Chat SDK will automatically reconnect the session internally, as long as the session token hasn't expired or hasn't been revoked.